codeaffen/phpypam/README.md

 ## making api connection

-To connect to phpIPAM API you need some parameter to authenticate against the phpIPAM instance.
+To connect to phpIPAM API you need some parameters to authenticate against the phpIPAM instance.

 Parameter | Description | Default |
 :-------- | :---------- | :------ |